Akhtar Abdur Rahman

-As the DG ISI, General Akhtar collaborated with the Central Intelligence Agency and masterminded the resistance network of the Afghan Mujahideen against the Soviet Union, eventually managing to force the Soviets out of Afghanistan.
-Due to his close friendship with President of Pakistan General Zia-ul-Haq, General Akhtar was widely considered to be the second most powerful man in the country during General Zia's eleven-year military dictatorship.
-He died in a plane crash which also killed General Zia and the US Ambassador to Pakistan, Arnold Lewis Raphel.
+As the DG ISI, Rahman collaborated with the Central Intelligence Agency and masterminded the resistance network of the Afghan mujahideen against the Soviet Union, eventually managing to force the Soviets out of Afghanistan.
+Due to his close friendship with President of Pakistan General Zia-ul-Haq, Rahman was widely considered to be the second most powerful man in the country during Zia-al-Haq's eleven-year military dictatorship.
+He died in a plane crash which also killed Zia-al-Haq and the US Ambassador to Pakistan, Arnold Lewis Raphel.
 After his death, his sons, Humayun Akhtar Khan and Haroon Akhtar Khan, became politicians and were eventually elected as the Members of Parliament and headed the key ministerial portfolios several times.

 Early life and education

 Akhtar Abdur Rahman was born on 11 June 1924 in Peshawar, to a Kakazai Pashtun family.
-Akhtar's father, Abdur Rahman Khan, was a doctor at a government hospital over here.
-He lost his father at the tender age of four and was raised by his mother, after the family moved to East Punjab in British India.
+His father, Abdur Rahman Khan, was a doctor at a government hospital over here.
+He lost his father at the age of four and was raised by his mother, after the family moved to East Punjab in British India.
 He studied at the Bishop Cotton School, Shimla in Himachal Pradesh, India, before enrolling himself in the Government College University (Faisalabad) in 1941, subsequently earning a bachelor's degree in Science and Statistics in 1945, followed by a Master of Science in Economics in 1947.

 Military career

 Rising through the ranks

-General Akhtar Abdur Rahman joined the British Indian Army in 1946, before becoming Captain in the Pakistan Army three years later.
+Rahman joined the British Indian Army in 1946, before becoming Captain in the Pakistan Army three years later.
 After witnessing traumatic events during the partition, Abdur Rahman was appointed as an instructor at the Artillery School in Nowshera.
 Later, he was selected for an infantry training course with the British Army, and was sent on deputation to complete a course in the United Kingdom.
-Upon returning to Pakistan, he was promoted to the rank of a major and posted as a military adviser to the East Pakistan Army from April 1954 to October 1954.
+Upon returning to Pakistan, he was promoted to the rank of a major and posted as a military adviser to the East Pakistan Rifles from April 1954 to October 1954.
 He was later transferred back to General Headquarters (GHQ) as a staff officer, a position he held from April 1956 to February 1957.

-He actively participated in the Indo-Pakistani War of 1965 and was appointed at IV Corps as an operational field officer.
+Rahman participated in the Indo-Pakistani War of 1965, and was appointed at IV Corps as an operational field officer.
 In the 1965 war, he gallantly defended the Lahore sector, which led to him being promoted to lieutenant-colonel, but he remained second-in-command of the artillery regiment in Lahore.
-After cease fire in September 1965, newly promoted Lt Colonel Akhtar commanded his unit 45 Field Regiment Artillery and moved it to Pakistani occupied territory of war in Sundra Sector where his unit 45 Field Artillery remained deployed till February 1966.
+After a ceasefire in September 1965, Rahman commanded his unit 45 Field Regiment Artillery and moved it to Pakistani occupied territory of war in Sundra Sector where his unit 45 Field Artillery remained deployed till February 1966.
 After the war, he was promoted to the rank of colonel, while being stationed with the IV Corps.
 Later, he was promoted to the rank of brigadier and transferred to the northern areas of the country, where he commanded an infantry brigade in Azad Kashmir.